The Medical Student Honor Code

 - Honor Council members and alternates shall be elected from the first year class and from the third year class.
 All terms will begin on election day.

-- Elections shall be held in August of each year for the first-year class and June for the third-year class in Wichita.
+- Elections shall be held in August of each year for the first-year class and May following M2 year for the third-year class in Wichita.
 Nominations will be made prior to elections.
 All candidates in each respective class shall be listed in alphabetical order on a single ballot.
 For each position to be filled, the people with the most votes from that class shall be elected to Honor Council.
 The candidate with the next highest amount of votes will be elected as Alternate to the Honor Council.

 - Elections shall occur in Kansas City and/or Wichita in June of the third year so that each campus has three positions filled.